Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/theory/machine-learning.md

 ## Class imbalance

+Some algorithms are more sensitive to class imbalance than others.
+For example, decision trees are not sensitive to class imbalance, while neural networks are.

+Strategies to deal with class imbalance:

+- Oversampling: duplicate the minority class
+- Undersampling: remove samples from the majority class
+- Generate synthetic samples: SMOTE, GANs
+- Change the metric (Most of the time, just selecting the decision threshold of the model trained over imbalanced data based on the metric of interest is enough.)
+- penalize the loss during training
+- Use tree based algorithms

 Weighted loss functions vs weighted sampling?

-Yann LeCun suggests weighted sampling.
-The rationale behind is that you don't want to trust a single stochastic gradient that gets magnified possibly a lot.
-Better to recompute it a few times during the entire epoch.
+- Yann LeCun suggests weighted sampling.
+- The rationale behind is that you don't want to trust a single stochastic gradient that gets magnified possibly a lot.

-As it has been mentioned, I would encourage you to pick the proper metric.
-Most of the time, just selecting the decision threshold of the model trained over imbalanced data based on the metric of interest is enough.
+- Better to recompute it a few times during the entire epoch.

 Many papers use the term long-tail learning to refer to class imbalance in multi-class classification tasks, so you can find lots of relevant research under this keyword